cortexproject/cortex/docs/api/_index.md

 GET /runtime_config
 ```

 Displays the runtime configuration currently applied to Cortex (in YAML format), including default values.
+Please be aware that the configuration will be available only if Cortex is configured with a valid `-runtime-config.file`.

 ### Services status